 For culture lovers, Ireland has many surprises.
 Irish history dates back to prehistoric times and the country has many invaluable historical sites.
 Newgrange dates back to the Neolithic, mysterious round towers bring us back to medieval times and the countryside is dotted with castles dating back to different moments of Irish history.

-Ireland is used to tourism and the attractions tend to be well organized to receive visitors even when accompanies by young kids.
+Ireland is used to tourism and the attractions tend to be well organized to receive visitors even when accompanied by young kids.
 The country is proud of their friendly attitude (they call it ‘Ireland of the welcomes’) and indeed, travelers of all ages feel welcome here.
-You can find more information and a family friendly Ireland itinerary here.
+You can find more information and a family-friendly Ireland itinerary here.